CPHS/OPHS Glossary of Terms

 Sponsor:

-For FDA-regulated research: The entity who initiates, but who does
+For FDA-regulated research: The entity who initiates, but who does not

 For non-FDA-regulated research: The entity who funds the research.
+Also

-Also referred to as the “funder.”
+referred to as the “funder.”

 Sponsor-Investigator: